 Deposit and Rotating Collections

-Rotating and Deposit Collections can expand your public or school library's offerings of new, expensive or emerging formats while also allowing your library to broaden its collections in special genres.
+Deposit and Rotating Collections can expand your public or school library's offerings of new, expensive or emerging formats while also allowing your library to broaden its collections in special genres.
 With help from the Library Commission's collections and specialists, rotating and deposit collections are tailored to your library's specific needs.
-Have your School Media Specialist or local public library Librarian contact us.
+Have your School Media Specialist or local public library librarian contact us.

 Letters about Literature (LAL) is a national reading and writing promotion program for young readers sponsored by the Center for the Book in the Library of Congress and presented in partnership with participating affiliate state centers for the book.